StephenAnimates/tk-substancepainter/README.md

 engines.tk-substancepainter.location:
   type: git
   path: https://github.com/StephenAnimates/tk-substancepainter
-  version: v2.0.4
+  version: v2.0.5
 ```

 ### 2. Set up the Project Environment

 Next, you need to tell Toolkit which apps to run inside Substance 3D Painter.
+This follows the standard `tk-config-basic` pattern.

 1. In your pipeline configuration, create a new folder for the integration: `config/env/includes/substancepainter`.
 2. Copy the contents of this repository's `config/env/includes/substancepainter` folder (which includes `apps.yml`, `asset_step.yml`, `project.yml`, etc.) into your new folder.